Yulio Knowledge Base > VR Project Security > Methods for VR Project Security

 Check out this article to learn how to Copy a VR Project in your Yulio account.

-Collaborate is Yulio’s most used presentation feature.
-It allows you to see what other people are seeing, guide them to a spotlighted area and have everyone meet in the same virtual space.
-The best part?
-You can do it from anywhere.
-Clients or colleagues can join the meeting from anywhere in browser mode or in a VR headset.
-Launching a Collaborate session is a great way to view your VR project live and on the spot.
-This means that viewers will be able to see and experience the VR project while the Collaborate session is live, but as soon as you end the session they lose access.
+Clients or colleagues can join the live session from anywhere in browser mode or in a VR headset.
+With Collaborate, guests in your session will be able to see and experience the VR project while the Collaborate session is live, but as soon as you end the session they will lose access.
+This allows you to control who is seeing your project and for how long.

 Check out this article to learn how to Launch and Host a Collaborate Session.